 14:00 - Workshop opening

-14:10 - Keynote: A pragmatic and industry-aware approach toward the design of on-line recommender systems (pdf)Paolo Cremonesi
+14:10 - Keynote: A pragmatic and industry-aware approach toward the design of on-line recommender systems (paper)Paolo Cremonesi

 On-line recommender systems are designed to address a number of different recommendation scenarios in which traditional